grimm-co/killerbeez/docs/README.md

 actually track code coverage, so it can not determine the execution path, thus it can't determine if a new path was hit.
 Instead, it just looks at the return code to determine if the process crashed or not.
 It's very efficient, however this is effectively dumb fuzzing.
+In order to track coverage on Linux, Killerbeez has support for Intel Processor Trace.
+See [IPT.md](docs/IPT.md) for more details.

 To see a crash, we can just change our seed file to be close to the file which will cause a crash.
 It's cheating, but it works well to demonstrate the